This page is a labor of love, dedicated to Belka, Valeska

 up of raw bones is open to debate.
 Trends are for less than was being used

-meats without bone in which calcium is added either through dairy products
+bone, in which calcium is added either through dairy products like cottage

-like cottage cheese or yoghurt (mainly used for puppies), or calcium carbonate
+cheese or yoghurt (mainly used for puppies), or calcium carbonate or ground

 GNAWING BONES (RECREATIONAL